 The FDA recommends minimum safe temperatures for different meats to ensure that all the harmful bacteria are killed.
 For pork sausage, 100% of the harmful bacteria are killed at 160 degrees Fahrenheit.

-However, at an internal temperature of 150 degrees Fahrenheit and above, it takes only a holding temperature of a minute and a half to kill all of the bacteria.
-At 140 degrees Fahrenheit the time is increased to 2 mins and 22 seconds.
+However, at an internal temperature of 150 degrees Fahrenheit and above, it takes only a holding temperature of 72 seconds to kill all of the bacteria.
+At 140 degrees Fahrenheit the time is increased to 12 minutes.
 This is taking into account a sausage that is 1.5 inches thick.

 The ability to make food safer at lower temperatures has the benefit of serving food that isn’t dry and overcooked.
 Let’s see how this works for pork sausage.